dsamojlenko/php-caddy/readme.md

 ## Introduction
 PHP Caddy is a **tiny** PHP development environment for Windows, inspired by Laravel Valet.

-**No hosts file, no configuration, no administrator account.
+**No hosts file, no configuration, no frills.
 Just run it and go.**

-PHP Caddy is basically a stripped down Valet: no *.dev domain proxy (only localhost), no linking multiple sites, and no sharing over local tunnels.
-At least for now ;)
+PHP Caddy is basically a stripped down Valet: no *.dev domain proxy (only localhost), no linking multiple sites or parking whole directories, and no sharing over local tunnels.
+It also doesn't require elevated privileges to run like some of the other Windows alternatives, which can make things easier for people in corporate environments.

 Built with [Caddy](https://caddyserver.com/) web server, PHP Caddy also includes [Mailhog](https://github.com/mailhog/MailHog) for catching email sent by your application.